COVID-19 Vaccine Information

 - email firstname.lastname@example.org

-The only vaccine currently authorized by the FDA-EUA for people age 12 and over
+The only vaccine currently fully authorized by the FDA for people are 16 and over, as well as authorized under FDA-EUA for people age 12 - 15 years old.

 For more information about the Pfizer vaccine, we recommend you read the downloadable Pfizer COVID-19 Fact Sheet PDF.